-Naturally one must have an understanding of What is a Rogue.
-The word rogue has many meaning and to some extent it depends on the circumstance.
-Through history there have been several types of rogues- Ranging from Noble Rogues, King Arthur’s Knights of the round table to everyday rascals and rebels.
-In the Caribbean Pirate Rogues and Rebel Slaves were examples of men and women who lived by their own rules.
-In this book rogues means people of character who make a difference.
+Naturally, one must have an understanding of What is a Rogue.
+The word rogue has many meanings, and to some extent, it depends on the circumstance.
+Throughout history, there have been several types of rogues- Ranging from Noble Rogues, and King Arthur’s Knights of the round table to everyday rascals and rebels.
+In the Caribbean, Pirates, Rogues, and Rebel Slaves were examples of men and women who lived by their own rules.
+In this book, rogues mean people of character who make a difference.

 Bussa symbolized the anger of all slaves.
 He was a Rogue who did not accept colonial rule and centuries of inhuman bondage.
-In that respect many of his fellow African-Barbados enslaves people where also rogues.
-Some more volatile that others, but no one with any humanity could every accept slavery.
-The move to abolishing it was in high gear, but many, like Bussa, were inpatient and eager to push if forward.
+In that respect, many of his fellow African-Barbados enslaved people were also rogues.
+Some were more volatile than others, but no one with any humanity could ever accept slavery.
+The move to abolish it was in high gear, but many, like Bussa, were impatient and eager to push if forward.
 They were all Rogues, who refused to accept this awful crime against humanity.
 More about the history and people of Barbados – Grab free Sample Chapter of Rogues in Paradise, the Real Story of Barbados

 Learn more about the meaning of rogues here>>>